rickbingpan/ChIP-seq/README.md

 # Introduction
 ChIP-Seq pipeline is a bioinformatics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-Seq) data.

-The rawdata for the pipeline testing is histone and transcription factor IP experiments from ([GEO: GSE189563](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE189563)).
+The rawdata of testing the pipeline is histone and transcription factor IP experiments from ([GEO: GSE189563](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE189563)).

 The pipeline is designed to process QC, mapping, calling peak, ChIPQC, chromHMM for ChIP-Seq data. overview of ChIP-Seq pipeline: